 The lens mount is how your lens locks onto your camera.

 Different companies make their cameras with specific mounts.
-Sometimes you can order your camera body with the mount you want but if not, don’t fret!
-There are companies that make excellent adaptors to fit most any lens to any camera.
+Sometimes you can order your camera body with the camera mount you want,t but if not, donation’s!
+Some companies make excellent adaptors to fit almost any lens to any camera.

 My Sony A7S II has a Sony E-Mount receiver.
-This means that when I buy camera lenses I need to be sure to buy one that has this type of mount.
-And since I mostly use my equipment for making films so it was important to me to find cinema style camera lenses.
+This means that when I buy camera lenses, I need to be sure to purchase one that has this type of mount.
+And since I mostly use my equipment for making films, I needed to find cinema-style camera lenses.

-One attribute of a cinema lens is that it has ‘teeth’ around the focus ring and the aperture ring.
-These ‘teeth’ can be combined with a follow focus to allow the AC (Assistant Camera) to pull focus during a shot.
-Cinema lenses also tend to have a larger amount of pull needed to adjust focus.
-This is very useful when filming, as a tiny focus pull can be much more challenging to get right during a shot.
+One attribute of a cinema lens is that it has teeth around the focus ring, and the aperture ring.
+These ‘teeth’ ‘a be combined with a follow focus to allow the AC (Assistant Camera) to pull focus during a shot.
+Cinema lenses also tend to have a more significant amount of pull needed to adjust focus.
+This is useful when filming, as a tiny focus pull can be much more challenging to get right during a shot.

-A prime lens is a set lens as opposed to a variable lens, (zoom lens).
+A prime lens is a set lens instead of a variable lens (zoom lens).

-The advantage of a prime lens is that the image generally is sharper and exposure does not require as much light as a zoom lens.
-A zoom lens is a long tube and the glass elements can be slid closer or further apart to change the lens size.
-A variable lens is extremely useful in a fast paced scenario but it does require more light.
-A variable lens is helpful in run and gun situations.
+The advantage of a prime lens is that the image generally is sharper, and exposure does not require as much light as a zoom lens.
+A zoom lens is a long tube, and the glass elements can slide closer or further apart to change the lens size.
+A variable lens is handy in a fast-paced scenario but requires more light.
+A variable lens is helpful in run-and-gun situations.

 When buying camera lenses, sharpness is also an important consideration.
 Sharpness is determined, in part, by the quality of the glass and how that glass is ground to create the lens.
-I choose five lenses made by a Korean company called Rokinon.
-These lenses are relatively cheap but the craftsmanship and the quality of the image they produce is impressive.
+I chose five lenses made by a Korean company called Rokinon.
+These lenses are relatively cheap, but the craftsmanship and the quality of the image they produce are impressive.

-The 14mm lens creates unbelievably wide images and allows you to get a shots in a small work area.
-The 24mm lens is still fairly wide angle but it creates an image that looks more normal to the eye.
-And the 35mm lens is known for the Hollywood close up.
-If someone says they are ready for their close up, grab this lens.
+The 14mm lens creates unbelievably wide images and allows you to get a shot in a small work area.
+The 24mm lens is still a relatively wide angle, but it makes an image that looks more normal to the eye.
+And the 35mm lens is known for Hollywood close-up.
+Grab this lens if someone says they are ready for their close-up.

 If you’re looking for a much narrower field of view, the 50mm and 85mm lenses are the way to go.
-These telephoto camera lenses are great for capturing a fine detail or an extreme close up.
-Just keep in mind that a telephoto lens will also have a much shorter focal length.
+These telephoto camera lenses are great for capturing fine detail or an extreme close-up.
+Remember that a telephoto lens will also have a much shorter focal length.
 (The focal length is the amount of distance that you can have in focus at one time.)
-A short focal length is fantastic for when you want the back ground to be much more out of focus than your subject.
+A short focal length is fantastic when you want the background to be much more out of focus than your subject.

-Like all aspects of filmmaking, the creative decisions you make both in terms of camera lenses and gear should always serve the story.
+Like all aspects of filmmaking, the creative decisions you make regarding camera lenses and gear should always serve the story.

 – – –